Last Updated: November 16 2022

-When the project has been completed and all cost centres have been claimed, the final progress claim includes the defined Final Claim Rebate.
+When the project has been completed, the final progress claim includes the defined Final Claim Rebate.

-When the defined retention Period passes, an alert appears in the System menu in simPRO and you can create a retention claim to receive the remaining retention.
+When the defined retention Period passes since the Job Completed date, an alert appears in the System menu in simPRO and you can create a retention claim to receive the remaining retention.

-For example, if the retention amount was five percent of the contract value and the final claim rebate was set at two percent, the final progress claim would include the two percent retention rebate.
+For example, if the retention amount was five percent of the contract value and the final claim rebate was set at two percent, the final progress claim would include the two final claim rebate.
 You would then create a retention claim after the retention period had passed to receive the remaining three percent.